TMJ Treatment Lansdale, PA

 Can TMJ be only on one side of your face?

-If you have TMD, it is possible to feel uneven pain or discomfort in one side of your face more than another.
-However, as TMD progresses, you may feel symptoms, including jaw pain, in both joints.
+If you have TMD, you may feel uneven pain or discomfort on one side of your face more than another.
+However, as TMD progresses, you may feel joint symptoms on both sides, including jaw pain.

 What side should I sleep on if I have a TMJ disorder?

-It’s best to sleep on your back and avoid sleeping on your stomach to minimize TMJ pain.
-Sleeping on your back helps ensure that your head and neck are in proper alignment.
+To minimize TMJ pain, it’s best to sleep on your back and avoid sleeping on your stomach.
+Sleeping on your back helps ensure that your head and neck are aligned properly.
 Avoid sleeping on your stomach to lower the risk of exerting pressure on the jaw.
-When sleeping on your stomach, your face can rest on the side, and movements you make during sleep can add pressure to your jaw.
+When sleeping on your stomach, your face can rest on the side, and your movements during sleep can add pressure to your jaw.

 Is heat or cold better for TMJ pain?